-Micah Mitchell Hines returned to Blackwell Burke as Special Counsel in 2015.
-Most recently, she served as general counsel and assistant chief of staff to Minnesota Governor Mark Dayton and Lieutenant Governor Yvonne Prettner Solon.
+Micah Mitchell Hines is an experienced litigator, having tried over 100 cases to verdict.
+She returned to Blackwell Burke as Special Counsel in 2015.
+Prior to that, she served as general counsel and assistant chief of staff to Minnesota Governor Mark Dayton and Lieutenant Governor Yvonne Prettner Solon.

 Ms. Hines served as chief legal advisor to the Governor, Lieutenant Governor and approximately thirty-five office staff on diverse subjects including human resources, human services, pardons, land exchanges, bonds, budgets, tribal matters, revenue and tax matters, natural resources, education, legislation, litigation and legal matters across the twenty-four executive branch agencies.
 She participated in the Governor’s interviews of candidates seeking appointments to Minnesota courts and served as the Governor’s designee on the Minnesota State Board of Investment (the state agency responsible for $82B in state and employee retirement assets).

 Immediately before joining the Governor’s Office, Ms. Hines worked at Blackwell Burke.
 She also previously worked at Vorys, Sater, Seymour and Pease and State Farm Insurance Companies.
-She is an experienced litigator, having tried over 100 cases to verdict.
 She is admitted to the bars of the Supreme Courts of Minnesota and Ohio, and the Court of Appeals of Maryland.

 - Chair, Minnesota State Board of Investment Proxy Voting Committee, 2011-2014

 - Chair, Minnesota State Board of Investment Administrative Committee, 2011-2014

 - Co-Chair, Governor’s 2013 Statewide Council on the Martin Luther King, Jr. Holiday

 - Minnesota Advisory Committee on Capitol Security (Advisor), 2012-2014